-MBA Courses that are Aligned with Your Interests
+MBA Courses That Are Aligned with Your Interests

 This online MBA is a 36-credit-hour program that can be completed entirely online in two years or less.

 This program offers three different concentrations: finance, human resource management, marketing management, as well as a general blended concentration where you can select and combine courses from any of the previously mentioned concentrations.
 This allows you to align your advanced education with your professional goals and areas of interest.
-Core coursework totals 24 credit hours, and concentration coursework totals 12 credit hours.
+Core coursework totals 24 credit hours, and elective coursework totals 12 credit hours.

 Admission to this program requires students to have completed a bachelor’s degree from a regionally accredited institution with a 2.5 GPA or higher.
 Work experience is preferred.
 No entrance tests, GRE or GMAT scores are required.
 For more information about admissions requirements and prerequisites, please visit our Frequently Asked Questions page.